class Sqimitive.Ordered

 forEach()

-last, and if _repos() mutates children then _repos() is not called
+and if _repos() mutates children then _repos() is not called for some

 from plainstub